- Japanese citizens

 Japanese citizens holding a valid Japanese passport do not need an entry visas for Austria.
 They are welcome to enter and stay (as visitors, tourists or business travellers) for a period of up to six (6) months as of the date of entry.

-The passport must be valid at least 3 more months after the end of the intended travel and it must have been issued within 10 years from now.
+The passport must be valid at least 3 more months after the end of the intended travel and it must have been issued within 10 years.

-However, any stay which is longer than three months requires a direct departure from Austria to Japan.
-If a direct departure is not planned and a transit from Austria via a Schengen country back to Japan is envisaged, a visa from the respective country of departure should be applied for.
+Otherwise a visa from the respective Schengen country of departure may be necessary.
 For example: If a Japanese citizen holds a flight ticket from Vienna via Helsinki to Japan and if the Japanese citizen did stay in Austria longer than three (3) months, a visa issued by the Republic of Finland may be required.
 Please check with the Embassy of the respective Country.

 Also 2 consecutive stays over a total period of more than 6 months require a residence permit if the reason of the stays was evident already from the beginning.

 Introduction of the Visa Information System (VIS) on 12 October 2015